b-lukaszuk/my_emacs_config/README.md

 [Doom Emacs](https://www.github.com/hlissner/doom-emacs)
 za rekomendacja: [Doom Emacs for Noobs](https://www.youtube.com/watch?v=iab2z21cRqA)

-## Do własnego użytku, nie powinno być używane przez nikogo innego.<br>
+## Do własnego użytku, nie powinno być używane przez nikogo innego.
+Może nie działać poprawnie<br>
 ## For my personal use only, should not be used by anyone else.
+May not work correctly.